Tutorials and Examples

 - Press OK and Accept the Refined parameters.

 - You can calculate errors by using the Fit, Errors

 option.
 To view the results, which includes the peak Position,

 FWHM (Full Width Half Maximum), Shape and Area; go into

-File Details, Peaks, Pseudo Voight, Values and the
+File Details, Peaks, Split Pearson VII, Values and the

 peak results will be displayed.
 Clicking on Create TXT

-Report will put these into an ASCII file that can then be
+Report will put the peak into an ASCII file that can then be

 saved or copied using [CNTRL] C. You can also use File,